8 Signs That Could Mean You’re Not Getting Enough Vitamin D

 If you or your sexual partner is suffering from erectile dysfunction (ED), a lack of vitamin D may be to blame.
 A study in the journal Atherosclorosis found that men with a vitamin D deficiency were much more likely to have ED, and the lower the levels, the higher the risk factor.
 Some experts suggest that treating a vitamin D deficiency may decrease the risk of ED, says Angelone.
 So start taking those D supplements (or giving them to your partner), but just don’t make these common vitamin mistakes that many of us don’t realize we’re making.

 You’re prone to stress fractures

 “Most people think of a lack of calcium when talking about bone health, which is true.
 However, without vitamin D, calcium doesn’t get absorbed properly,” says Jennifer Giamo, a nutritionist, certified personal trainer, and founder of New York City-based Trainers in Transit.
 “Vitamin D, specifically D3, which increases calcium absorption, is critical to preventing bones from becoming thin and brittle.”
 A study in The Journal of Foot and Ankle Surgery found that people who participate in higher-impact activities may need greater levels of vitamin D to reduce their risk of stress fractures.
+Note, people with high levels of calcium in their bodies due to underlying illness may need to use low doses of vitamin D as a supplement, or avoid it altogether.
 In addition to the vitamin D deficiency symptoms that can put you at risk, make sure you know these signs of a calcium deficiency.